tzarbomba64/Eggshell-Official/README.md

 # Tips and Tricks
 1. To see extended logging for testing EGG files, run 'debug'.
-2. Always make sure commands line up with function names properly in EGG files
+2. Always make sure commands line up with function names properly in EGG files.

 # Ideals
 Eggshell is designed to be influenced by the community, no special process, no annoying protocols.